A Study on Transformer Configuration and Training Objective: Evaluation on Vision Tasks

 Results on ImageNet-1K are reported in Table~\ref{tbl:exp-cv-sota}.
 For training ViT from scratch, we report the original results~\citep{dosovitskiy2020image} and the results with strong data augmentation~\citep{he2021masked}.
 A few recent work~\citep{zhou2021deepvit,touvron2021training} focusing on training ViT from scratch on ImageNet-1K are also included.
 In general, we can find the models pre-trained by self-supervised learning (\eg DINO, MoCO v3, MAE) perform much better than training from scratch.
 If we only consider the self-supervised learning approaches, masked image modeling-based methods (\eg BEiT, MaskFeat, IBOT, MAE) outperform the contrastive learning-based methods (\eg DINO, MoCo v3) significantly, especially on larger scale.

-Since we are focusing on the scalability of training transformer with masked autoencoder, we choose MAE as our direct baseline, recent work with better scalability.
+Since we are focusing on the scalability of training transformer with masked autoencoder, we choose MAE as our direct baseline.
 We train MAE with Bamboo configurations and report the results in Table~\ref{tbl:exp-cv-sota}.
 Observe that our Bamboo achieves the best top-1 accuracy on all scales.
 On the base scale, Bamboo achieves state-of-the-art performance, 84.2 top-1 accuracy, which is 0.9 (0.6) points higher than MAE-B. When we scale the model up to large scale and huge scale, Bamboo remains the best performer and achieves 86.3 and 87.1 top-1 accuracy respectively.
 Note that, compared to other scales, the improvement is not so significant on the huge scale.
-One reason is, the original huge configuration has been deep (\ie 32 layers), which is closer to the sweet point.
+One reason is, the original huge configuration has been deep (\ie 32 layers), which is close to the sweet point.
 Similarly, this can also explain why the configurations designed under Bamboo can improve MAE-B significantly.
+Since the real run time may be influenced by many other factors (\eg GPU or TPU utilization), we report the real throughput in the Appendix~\ref{appendix:throughput}.